atomist-attic/rug-compiler/README.md

 ## Support

-General support questions should be discussed in the `#rug-lang` channel on our community slack team at [atomist-community.slack.com](https://join.atomist.com).
+General support questions should be discussed in the `#rug-types` channel on our community slack team at [atomist-community.slack.com](https://join.atomist.com).